 The CS curriculum is aligned closely with the Association for Computing Machinery’s Computer Science 2013 Curriculum Guidelines.
 This diagram shows the sequence in which to take computer sciences and their pre-req dependencies.
 The link below contains syllabus and schedule of most key computer science courses.CS courses related to ACM outcomes

-Students have the opportunity to join extracurricular activities like the Android Development Club, or to act as a teaching assistant in the TA++ program and find internship opportunities through mbrace summer internship program.
+Students have the opportunity to join extracurricular activities like the Android Development Club, or to act as a teaching assistant in the TA++ program and find internship opportunities.
 Students also dedicate their skills to the community and make professionals connections through activities like the Ideas of March and Startup Weekend.